tastembekov/imunify360-doc-test/docs/dashboard/README.md

 **Overview**

 <span class="notranslate">Features Management</span> allows hosters to enable/disable Imunify360 features for each customer.
-On <span class="notranslate">Feature Management</span> it is possible to manage <span class="notranslate">Proactive Defense</span> and <span class="notranslate">Malware Cleanup</span> for each customer account.
+On <span class="notranslate">Features Management</span> it is possible to manage <span class="notranslate">Proactive Defense</span> and <span class="notranslate">Malware Cleanup</span> for each customer account.
 If a feature is enabled for the user in hoster’s account, the user will be able to see and use it in his account.

 ::: tip Note